PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 Place 2: Road to Sharn

 - Broken wagon on the side of the road, Kismet asks for help
-- Site of skirmish between CotSF knights and LoD agents
+- Site of skirmish between CotSF and LoD agents

 ### People